YouGotJaked/Utilities/README.md

 ## Compilation

-A Makefile has been included to easily compile all C source files in this project.
+A Makefile has been included to easily compile all C++ source files in this project.
 Type the following to compile them all:

 ```
 make all